JoppyFurr/PokeSAG/README.md

 # PokéSAG
 A web interface for viewing SDR-captured POCSAG pages

+## Dependencies
+* LuaRadio
+* LuaJIT
+* sqlite3
+* lsqlite3 for Lua ('luarocks install lsqlite3 --local')
+* sqlite3 for Node ('npm install' in the WebApp directory')

 ## Configuration
+* The port for the web app can be supplied as the environment variable PORT. (defaults to 8080)
-At this point, configuration is done by manually editing the source file 'pokesag.lua'.
+* Frequency / device configuration is done by manually editing the source file 'pokesag.lua'.
 This has been pre-populated with some frequencies used in New Zealand.

 ## Running
 * Launch the receiver via the './run.sh' script.
 This will receive pages and store them in a single-file sqlite3 database.
 * Launch the WebApp with NodeJS: 'nodejs WebApp.js'.
 This will show the latest 100 pages on localhost:8080.
-* The port can be set with the PORT environment variable: 'PORT=1234 nodejs WebApp.js'